 The final stage of the project management process is its completion.
 Here, the project manager makes sure that the stakeholder or client has all the project deliverables, any relevant project documentation, and the closure of the project is communicated.
 Once the client or stakeholder is satisfied with the project deliverables, you can start planning your project retrospective to identify lessons learned — and to celebrate successes.

-How to better manage projects
+How to achieve better project management

 Now that you understand what’s involved in project management, it’s time to hone your skills.
 Here are some tips to help you achieve success as a project manager: